kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 When you run the test, these actions are performed in the order listed:

 1. Create an Application.
-2. Create an ApplicationMapping CR for the created application in the ` e2e-test` Namespace.
+2. Create an ApplicationMapping CR for the created Application in the ` e2e-test` Namespace.
 3. Deploy a function in the ` e2e-test` Namespace.
 4. Start a test service in the ` e2e-test` Namespace.
 The function calls it when it receives an event.
 5. Connect the Application through the Application Gateway with client certificates.